kerberos-io/documentation/3_installation.md

 *	Download and install the [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/files/latest/download).
 *	Select the image file you've downloaded earlier and the drive letter of the SD card.

-<a name="transfer-image-with-terminal-osx"></a>
-### 3. OSX: transfer image with terminal

-#### Locate Your SD Card

-Open Terminal and enter the following command to locate your SD Card:

-	diskutil list

-Look for your SD card; you can look at the size of the disk.
-In most cases you will be using a 4GB or bigger SD card.

-#### Unmount SD card

-We located our SD card at the /dev/disk3 drive; please note that this can be another disk drive, see previous step.
-In Terminal, enter the following command:

-	diskutil unmountDisk /dev/disk3

-#### Format SD card

-To format the SD card, enter the following command:

-	sudo newfs_msdos -F 16 /dev/disk3

-#### Transfer image to your SD card

-In Terminal, enter the following command ensuring that you identify the correct destination disc.

-	sudo dd if=~kerberos-io.img of=/dev/disk3

 <a name="transfer-image-with-terminal-linux"></a>
 ### 3. Linux: transfer image with terminal